 The Definition of A Website Builder

 So, what really is a website builder?
 In simpler terms, there is no coding involved.
 You don’t have to know how to code in order to use a website builder.
 It involves a whole lot of dragging and dropping.
 These website builders are made with some predetermined functions built inside ready-made templates.
-A website builder was born to help those with little to none coding and designing knowledge.
+A website builder was born to help those with little to no coding and designing knowledge.

 Pros of A Website Builder